Karthik-Koppera/student-management-system/README.md

 # Student Management System

 A simple web-based CRUD application developed using Java, JDBC, Servlets, JSP, and MySQL.
-This project follows the MVC architecture and is suitable for Java backend fresher roles.
+This project follows the MVC architecture.

 ---